pulp/pulp/docs/sphinx/user-guide/nodes.rst

 A child node's repositories and their content can be synchronized with the parent.
 Technically, this action is seen by the parent as a content update on one of it's consumers.
 But, for most users, the term synchronization is easier to grasp.
+During this process, the following objects and properties are replicated to the child node:

+* Repositories

+ * description
+ * notes

+* Distributors

+ * configuration (includes certificates and other credentials)

+* Content Units

+ * metadata
+ * associated files (bits)

 Strategies
 ^^^^^^^^^^